Table of Contents

 - Look in their throat to check if a foreign object blocks it.

-- If there is no object blocking their throat, you should attempt to administer CPR.
-The video above shows how to administer CPR to a dog.
+- If there is no object blocking their throat, you can administer CPR.
+Learn about performing CPR and rescue breaths on dogs here.

 In less severe cases, you may be able to use home remedies for dog breathing problems.
 These can help your dog live a more comfortable life and reduce some of the symptoms we mentioned earlier.